xBOBOYx/Plan-It/README.md

 If this sounds like you, then its time to PlanIt!

-PlanIt is a powerful time management app that will change your work life FOREVER!
+PlanIt is a simple time management app that will change your work life FOREVER!
 We use industry leading technologies to deliver the best schduling experience on the PlanIt!

 ## Never miss another important moment with current our date display.